“If you can’t fix what’s broken, you’ll go insane.”

 Mad Max: Fury Road is every critic’s dream.
 It’s accessible and offbeat, easily serving as a blank slate for a barrage of adjectives and catchy phrases to hail and praise.
 This is a chase movie, so to start I’ll just cut the crap and jump right to it.
 Fury Road is an incredible film.
 It’s artistic.
 It’s astute.
 It’s astounding and astringent.
 The genres of film history have no bearings for something of this nature.
 And the reason being that not only does the movie defy genre association, it manages to create its own, pushing the boundaries of every aspect of filmmaking.
 Personally, I found the trailer a little off-putting, mostly because of the self-congratulatory entitlement for George Miller to allow himself to be described as a mastermind.
 I was wrong…because he is.
 Mad Max: Fury Road leaps off the screen with the most tangible action I’ve ever seen put on film, all backed by a dramatic narrative which makes it really matter.
 It’s the manifestation of insanity.

 To me, this is a crowning achievement in cinema.
 It’s brains and brawn and bravery.
 Summer blockbusters have begun to lose touch with their audiences.
 Oftentimes there is so much CGI and destruction that the story is offered up as a sacrificial lamb to the box office gods.
 However, Miller takes the difficult approach, going to great lengths to bring to life what we’re actually seeing.
 Honestly, the chase sequences straight up bend you over, and you’ll find yourself saying, “Thank you sir may I have another!” like an Animal House member of Omega Theta Pi.
 Miller said 90% of the effects are practical, which seems ludicrous once you see the film.
 The staging, choreography, and purpose of the action are all lessons for directors on clarity.
 There is so much going on yet we never feel lost.
-Watch a Transformers or Fast and Furious or just about any Marvel film and try telling me where every character is, what’s going on, and what the purpose of the scene is.
-It’s the clearest directing and editing I’ve seen in an action film.
+It makes you wonder how swaths of people can sit through a Transformers or Fast and Furious film, let alone a handful of Marvel movies, and know where every character is, what’s going on, and what the purpose of the scene is supposed to be.
+It’s the clearest direction and editing I’ve ever seen in an action film.

 I knew this would be a solid action movie.
 The trailer sells it as such.
 But I didn’t expect the story itself to be so progressive and symbolic, with constant faith-based metaphors throughout.
 The War Boys live by religious fanaticism, willing to die for their savior to reach the Asgardian Valhalla.
 Immortan Joe preaches to his Citadel from Miller’s version of the Papal Balcony, telling them relying on “aqua cola” (a.k.a. water/life) makes one weak.
 Furiosa’s rig is a full metal jacket confessional, literally trying to escape her past life as the embodiment of her sins chase her down.
 This is a world we doubt could ever exist.
 But why not?
 Why can’t people go crazy and insane and mad?
 Why can’t we believe a figure like Immortan Joe could rise to power?
 People worship what brings them comfort and reassurance.
 In a bleak, hopeless world, anything is possible.
 We find purpose in anything that fills the empty void.